 Anagallis arvensis

-Taxonomy
+Taxonomy ID: 28906

 Anagallis arvensis, also known as the scarlet pimpernel, red pimpernel, or red chickweed, is a low-growing annual plant with brightly colored flowers.
 The flowers can be scarlet, bright blue, or sometimes pink.
 This plant is native to Europe, Western Asia, and North Africa, but it has been widely distributed by humans and is now naturalized in many parts of the world.
 It is considered a weed and is often found in light soils, although it can also grow in clay soils.
 Anagallis arvensis is a creeping plant with stems that can reach up to 30cm in length.
 The small, solitary flowers are orange to scarlet, occasionally blue, and measure 10-15mm in diameter.
 However, it's important to note that Scarlet Pimpernel is poisonous to livestock, domestic animals, and humans.
 Despite its toxicity, the plant has been used for medicinal purposes and as an alternative to soap in some regions.
 The Scarlet Pimpernel flower also serves as the emblem of the fictional hero, the Scarlet Pimpernel.

-How to care for Anagallis arvensis
+How difficult is it to take care of Anagallis arvensis